ekpangmichael/mobimeo-challenge/README.md

 These commands deploy Elastic search, Kibana, Fluentd, APM-server and configure fluentd  to get the container logs, analyse and ship them to Elastichsearch.

-ELK was choosen because it is a highly scalable, fast and very efficient for logging
-- Elasticsearch runs on cluster mode which helps to provide high available
-- With the help of Kibana, logs index in Elasticsearch can you easily retrieved and analyse
-- The ability to also get time series data makes it easy to perform investigation and faster debugging process
-- Fluentd facilitates logs collection from containers, format the logs and ship to Elasticsearch for indexing

 Open the kibana dashboard and create an index with **app-***